txhno/huehunter/README.md

 - OpenCV-Python: For image processing.
 - Pillow: For image manipulation tasks.
 - numpy: For numerical operations.
-- fast-colorthief: For extracting color palettes.
+- scikit-learn: For performing KMeans clustering to determine dominant colors.
 - webcolors: For converting RGB values to human-readable color names.

 These dependencies are automatically installed when you install HueHunter via pip.